he-mans/go-shutdown/README.md

 # go-shutdown
-A lightweight package to assist in graceful shutdown
+A lightweight package to assist in graceful shutdown of a go application

 ## Installation
 `go get github.com/hemaan/go-shutdown`